systematic-magic/aop/front matter.rst

 	- Check that expanded part is separated from other abbreviation by semicolon (;).
 No other separators allowed.

 	- Check that there are no punctuation marks at the end of abbreviations line.

+7.3.
+Check that there are not more than 5 abbreviation pairs (i.e. abbreviation and expanded text).
+If there are more than 5 pairs, ask production to move all abbreviations in an article text as an "Abbreviations" section.

 8. Dates